-Despite the name, blossom end rot is not a bacterial rot at all, and not even a disease, but a condition caused by a calcium deficiency experienced by the plant when the fruit is forming.
+Despite the name, blossom end rot is not a bacterial rot, nor is it a disease.
+It is a condition caused by a calcium deficiency experienced by the plant when the fruit is forming.
 Calcium is the nutrient necessary for forming the skin of the fruit, and deformity results when the plant is unable to deliver the necessary calcium at the crucial phase of growth.

 Causes of Blossom End Rot